Our interior space

-Psychologies Magazine, July 2001 — Every summer, tens of thousands of French people devote a few days to taking care of their "souls."
-The hostels of Catholic monasteries are packed to the rafters—sometimes you have to book more than a year in advance...
+Psychologies Magazine, July 2001 — Every summer, tens of thousands of French people dedicate a few days to nurturing their "soul."
+The guesthouses of Catholic monasteries are packed – sometimes reservations are required more than a year in advance...

 Travel to India

 Psychologies Magazine, June 2001 — In 1982, I celebrated my 20th birthday in India.
-Nineteen years later, I returned there for interviews with the Dalai Lama for a book.
-The reasons that once drove me to make this trip and the traces it left on me...
+Nineteen years later, I returned to conduct interviews with the Dalai Lama for a book.
+The reasons that led me to make this trip and the lasting impact it had on me...

 Can we vaccinate against sects?

-Psychologies Magazine, April 2001 — With the rate of mass suicides, we have become accustomed to only talking about sects when these tragic excesses occur.
-For once, a real debate (1) is developing in civil society around a project of...
+Psychologies Magazine, April 2001 — With the rise of mass suicides, we've become accustomed to only discussing cults in the wake of these tragic events.
+For once, a genuine debate (1) is unfolding within civil society around a proposed...

 The humanism of compassion

-Psychologies Magazine, January 2001 — The growing popularity of Zen and Tibetan Buddhism in the West has revived an old, centuries-worn moral concept: compassion.
-Already criticized by the Stoics and Spinoza as a weakness of...
+Psychologies Magazine, January 2001 — The growing success of Zen and Tibetan Buddhism in the West has revived an old moral concept worn down by centuries: compassion.
+Already criticized by the Stoics and by Spinoza as a weakness of...